UNC, ECU picked as regional hosts for NCAA baseball tournament; NC State to go on the road

 The Yellow Jackets (41-17) and Louisville (43-15), the regular-season ACC champions, are the other ACC teams who were picked to host.

 The SEC led all conferences with six regional hosts.
 N.C.
-State, which lost in the ACC tournament semifinals to Georgia Tech on Saturday, started the 2017 NCAA tournament at Kentucky and hosted Auburn last year.
+State (42-17), which lost in the ACC tournament semifinals to Georgia Tech on Saturday, started the 2017 NCAA tournament at Kentucky and hosted Auburn last year.

 The Wolfpack could be sent to one of the SEC sites for the opening weekend.
 It was a host site last year and in 2016.
 Georgia, LSU, Arkansas, Vanderbilt, Ole Miss and Mississippi State are the SEC sites.